Wood Lane, Sheffield, South Yorkshire S65HN

 At the end of Year 6, pupils are required to sit their statutory assessments - SATs.
 Pupils sit English reading, grammar, punctuation and spelling and maths tests.
 Other subjects including writing, speaking and listening and science are teacher assessed.
 We prepare the children for their tests and ensure that they feel well prepared and confident during the testing period in May.

-Further information, for parents of Year 2 and Year 6 children, about the assessment including scaled scores in 2018 can be found on this DFE web page.
+Further information, for parents of Year 2 and Year 6 children, about the assessment including scaled scores can be found on this DFE web page.

 All statutory assessments have been suspended for 2021 due to the pandemic.